Selected Publications

 RSS Feed: Recent UB Faculty Publications on SSRN

-The paper (link above) emerged from the workshop, November 2021, Global Glyphosate: New Challenges in Regulating Pervasive Chemicals in the Anthropocene, sponsored by The Baldy Center for Law and Social Policy, and the Community for Global Health Equity.
+The 2024 paper (link above) emerged from workshop, Global Glyphosate: New Challenges in Regulating Pervasive Chemicals in the Anthropocene, sponsored by The Baldy Center for Law and Social Policy, and the Community for Global Health Equity.
 Research was supported by US National Science Foundation (Grant #BCS2026088 - The Generic Herbicide Industry) and Swiss National Science Foundation (Grant #204766 - Making Herbicide Markets).
 Open access funding provided by University of Zurich.

 Faculty publication spotlight